Chriz97/IT-Infrastructure/README.md

 ---

-### **DevOps**
-- Scripts and tools for Git
-- Includes configuration files for automating build, test, and deployment workflows.

----

 ### **Docker_Kubernetes**
 - Resources for containerization and orchestration.
 - Includes installation guides for Docker on RHEL-based distributions and essential Kubernetes commands for managing clusters.